Careful!

 KUMA_STORE_POSTGRES_CONNECTION_TIMEOUT

-However, if you’re pursuing a more distributed topology, e.g. by hosting kuma-cp on premise and using Postgres as a service in the cloud, the default value might no longer be enough.
+However, if you’re pursuing a more distributed topology, for example by hosting kuma-cp on premise and using Postgres as a service in the cloud, the default value might no longer be enough.

 KUMA_STORE_POSTGRES_MAX_OPEN_CONNECTIONS